 We're a month late on our mortgage payment and my husband, who's self-employed, just had surgery and can't work for several months.
-We feel like our house is just more than we can afford—we probably should never have bought it.
+We feel like our house payments are more than we can afford.
 We'd like to sell now rather than hanging on and going through a foreclosure.
 How much time do we have to sell?

-Under federal laws that protect homeowners in foreclosure, in most cases, your mortgage payment must be over 120 days delinquent before the loan servicer can initiate a foreclosure.
+Under federal laws that protect homeowners in foreclosure, in most cases, you must be over 120 days' delinquent before the loan servicer can initiate a foreclosure.

-Once foreclosure starts, there's no automatic deadline—the amount of time before the foreclosure is complete depends on whether the process is judicial or nonjudicial, and also varies among the different U.S. states.
-Though, the longer the process takes, the more time you have to sell the property.
+Once foreclosure starts, there's no automatic deadline to sell the property.
+The amount of time before the foreclosure is complete depends on whether the process is judicial or nonjudicial, and also varies among the different U.S. states.
+(To get an idea of how long the process might take, read our articles about your state's process.
+You can find them by clicking your state's link in our Key Aspects of State Foreclosure Law: 50-State Chart.)
+The longer the process takes, the more time you have to sell the property.
 (To learn where foreclosures take the longest, see States With Long Foreclosure Timelines).

 If you decide you still want to sell, and you can't sell your house for the full amount owed, your lender might agree to accept less, in what's called a "short sale."
 To get approval for a short sale, like with a modification request, you'll need to submit a loss mitigation application to your servicer.